 The Benefits of Meditating

-You’ll no doubt have heard that meditation is an extremely beneficial practice that helps the whole body.
-It is essentially a mental discipline, but the effects can also assist with a range of different ailments.
+You'll undoubtedly have heard that meditation is a highly beneficial practice that helps the whole body.
+It is essentially a mental discipline, but its effects can also assist with various ailments.

 The Physical Benefits

 Not only will it help you reduce your blood pressure, but it can also lower the levels of unhealthy cholesterol in your bloodstream.
 You are calmer and less likely to binge on the wrong foods, which can help reduce your cholesterol levels.

 Lower cholesterol and blood pressure reduce the chances of having a stroke or a heart attack.

 Your immune system improves, meaning that you'll be healthier overall.

 You feel less anxious, meaning panic attacks, tense muscles, and other anxiety symptoms are behind you.

 You'll sleep better.
 It will be easier to fall asleep and easier to stay asleep as well.
 You'll wake up feeling more rested.

 Your athletic performance will improve.
 You'll be able to focus more efficiently and stay on track with working toward your athletic goals.

 Meditation can help you kick addictions to alcohol or drugs.